-It is very important that [the rebles] have an understanding of each other.
-We can break Syria down into provinces to better understand the different people from different backgrounds in order to help unite the Free Syria Army, the rebels, and the activists.
+It is very important that [the rebels] have an understanding of each other.
+We can break Syria down into provinces to better understand the different people from different backgrounds in order to help unite the Free Syria Army, the rebels and the activists.
 They don’t always understand each other.
 For instance, people from Damascus are very different from people from Aleppo.
 We are involved in the structuring and in the chain of command in Syria.
 The FSA is made up of 80 percent civilians and 20 percent military defectors, so we help unite them all because there has always been a historical mistrust between those two elements.

 How many rebels and activists do you communicate with daily?

 Well it depends.
 In the beginning I would talk to hundreds daily, and now that we have a leadership in SMC (Supreme Military Council), I talk more directly to the leaders daily, which lessens the amount.
 But I still talk to many, many people each day.

 It seems like almost every day there is breaking news from Syria, what is the most recent crisis situation you’ve had to help deal with?

 Well, probably the most recent incident happened in Al-Qusayr.
 Fifty thousand people were living there and we had to evacuate it to save civilians from Hezbollah.